christineurban/OuterSpaces/README.md

 ```
 $ pip install -r requirements.txt
 ```
 Get your own keys for [SF OpenData](https://data.sfgov.org/developers) and [Google Maps](https://developers.google.com/maps/), and create your own secret key for Flask.
-Save them to a file `secrets.py`.
+Save them to a file named `secrets.py`.
 Your file should look something like this:
 ```
 export FLASK_SECRET_KEY="abc"
 export SF_DATA_APP_TOKEN="abc"